elroydsouza/elroydsouza/README.md

 ### Hello, my name is Elroy D'Souza 👋

 I recently graduated from Nottingham Trent University with first class honours where I studied Computer Science.
 I am currently looking to be hired and I am open to a variety of grad roles in the computing industry.

+A few of the project I have worked on in the past have been made public for viewing.

 You can reach me at: elroydsouza2005@yahoo.co.uk